Welcome to 21 Days of Prayer and Fasting

 11) Fasting Frees the Oppressed & Breaks Every Yoke

-“Is not this the kind of fasting I have chosen: to loose the chains of injustice and untie the cords of the yoke.” ~Isaiah 58:6 (NIV) A fast is a time when we take our eyes off of ourselves and our own needs; and look around at the oppression and pain of others.
-In response, we learn to reach out in compassion and help – becoming agents of healing.
-Jesus said that his yoke was easy and his burden was light.
-When we are carrying a burden other than His it is cumbersome, awkward and heavy.
+“Is not this the kind of fasting I have chosen: to loose the chains of injustice and untie the cords of the yoke…” ~Isaiah 58:6 (NIV) A fast is a time when we take our eyes off of ourselves and our own needs and look around at the oppression and pain of others.
+In response, we learn to reach out in compassion and help — becoming agents of healing.
+Jesus said that His yoke is easy and His burden is light.
+When we are carrying a burden other than His, it is cumbersome, awkward and heavy.
 There is nothing more frustrating than feeling responsible for something over which you have no authority.
 It will weigh you down with hopelessness and frustration.
 During a fast, God checks these areas in our lives and exposes the yokes of fear, worry, stress and turmoil.
-He removes them and readjusts His yoke for our life, the one that keeps us dependent upon Him.
+He removes them and readjusts His yoke for our lives, the one that keeps us dependent upon Him.
 If you’re feeling weighed down, perhaps you are carrying too much.

 12) Fasting Motivates Us to Provide Food for the Needy

 “Is it not to share your food with the hungry …” ~Isaiah 58:7 (NIV) The benefit is obvious; you are not eating because of a fast, then you are free to share your portion with those less fortunate.
 Maybe you should give away any food lingering in your refrigerator or pantry that has a significant pull on you.
 Share with someone else, but don’t proclaim or herald your fast … just give it to them.

 Fasting Is Not a Burden – It’s a Privilege